metabase/throttle/README.md

 ### Example

-Let's consider a login endpoint called `POST /api/session` that wants to throttle logins by email address.
+Let's consider a login endpoint called `POST /api/session` that makes sure a naughty hacker doesn't brute-force the password for some email address :speak_no_evil:.
 The basic concept here is to keep a list of logins attempts over the last hour.
 This list looks like:

 ```clojure